As an ecommerce business owner, you likely know that tracking conversions is crucial to your success. You can’t fix what you don’t track.

 But here’s why you should especially focus on this conversion.

-Currently, mobile apps convert 157% higher than mobile web browsers.
+Currently, mobile apps convert 3 times more than mobile web browsers.

 Based on this logic, the more customers have your mobile app (and actually use it), the better it will be for your overall sales.